Circular revenue models & contracting

 Once the project has been awarded, the agreements must be converted into a contract.
 This contract formalises the relationship that was initiated in the procurement project.
 In this stage, too, you must take mutual confidence and cooperation as your starting point.
 What do you need to agree on to guarantee the functionality of the products supplied and to produce the circular achievements?

-- Include KPIs in the contract that safeguard circular achievements.
+- Include KPIs in the contract that safeguard circular achievements, perhaps linked to a growth model with regard to performance on KPIs.

 Two Dutch provinces jointly put out the largest European call for tenders for charging points, offering a concession for 2,250 charging stations.
 The contract was awarded to Ecotap in combination with Allego.
 A 10-year period of operation and the exclusive right to install charging stations for the next three years paved the way for a low tender price.